Reviews You Can Rely On

 Plate Type None

 The comfort of the Novablast 4 makes it suitable for long-distance efforts, while its balanced responsiveness allows it to be a do-it-all piece of gear.
 We love this shoe so much because of the underfoot combination of these two elements.
 In comparison with other running shoes, the Novablast earned one of the highest scores in comfort, placing it in line with some of the more maximally-minded shoes, but it rides more like a traditional running shoe.
-With a 40mm stack in the heel and a 31mm stack in the forefoot, the shoe provides a lot of cushion between you and the pavement without feeling overdone.
+Only another Asics model — the Gel Kayano 31 scored as highly in the landing comfort metric, but the Novablast is a more all-around versatile shoe, while the Kayano is built for stability and traction.
+With a 38 mm stack in the heel and a 30 mm stack in the forefoot, the Novablast provides a lot of cushion between you and the pavement without feeling overdone.
 One tester described it in poetic terms, “…the Novablast 4 offers a luxurious edge to your endurance efforts.”
-The configuration and specified placement of the cushioning allow this shoe to be comfortable and peppy, hence our recommendation if you are looking for a well-balanced pair of kicks.
+The configuration and specified placement of the cushioning allows this shoe to be comfortable and peppy, hence our recommendation if you are looking for a well-balanced pair of kicks.

 running shoes - the geometric elements of the updated novablast make it as...